glli01/glli01/README.md

 If you are interested in any of my work, you can find the links below (I do all my own designs as a hobby!).

 Things I am currently working on:
-🧑‍🤝‍🧑: [Oracle Internship](), a human resources application tracking velocity statistics and other heuristics per team/developer,
+🤝‍: [Oracle Internship](), a human resources application tracking velocity statistics and other heuristics per team/developer,
-⏫: [Python ML](), a Sudoku SAT solver using backtracking; a Blackjack MC, TD, and QLearning algo; a Gomoku AI using MCTS; a 2048 AI using Expectimax trees,
+🉑: [Python ML](), a Sudoku SAT solver using backtracking; a Blackjack MC, TD, and QLearning algo; a Gomoku AI using MCTS; a 2048 AI using Expectimax trees,

-Things I have worked on:
-🚢: [Sniip](), a tourism/commercial website (private Repository, online version is outdated, being privately updated),
 💳: [Wowtokens](), a real-time data retrieval and profit calculator for World Of Warcraft,
 📔: [Todooos](), a MERN public todolist/productivity app,
 🛤️: [Pathyy](https://www.pathyy.com) a public pathfinding visualizer